pluralsight/guides/published/ruby-ruby-on-rails/reactrb-showcase/article.md

 	  end
 	end

 Fire up the server with `bundle exec rails s`, refresh your browser and if all has gone well, you should be rewarded with `Home::Show` in your browser.
-If you open your JavaScript console you can also check which version of React has been loaded

-	React.version

-Remember this value, as we will need to use it later.

 ### Step 3: Setup Webpack for managing javascript libraries

 There are three parts to this step: